Mission

 Philosophy

-The faculty has a set of beliefs regarding the metaparadigm concepts of the discipline: humans, the environment, health, and nursing.
-These beliefs as well as those regarding education and care quality, provide the foundation for the organizing framework for the undergraduate and graduate curricula and underpin our graduates’ reputation as resilient, skilled practitioners and researchers who contribute to high quality, safe, equitable, holistic and person-centered care.
-The philosophy of Rutgers School of Nursing reflects the principles of the faculty and gives direction to the curricula of the baccalaureate, the master’s, and the doctoral nursing programs, as well as to the continuing education and educational opportunity fund programs.
-The school philosophy and goals are consistent with its mission statement.
+The faculty has a set of beliefs regarding the metaparadigm concepts of the discipline: nursing, humans, the environment, health, as well as education.
+These beliefs, as well as those regarding education and care quality, provide the foundation for the organizing framework for the Rutgers School of Nursing undergraduate and graduate curricula and underpin our graduates’ reputation as resilient, skilled practitioners and researchers who contribute to high-quality, safe, equitable, holistic and person-centered care.
+This philosophy is consistent with our mission and vision statement.

 Nursing

-The practice of nursing is the protection, promotion, and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, communities, and populations.
-Nurses practice in a variety of settings from primary health promotion to the provision of supportive and palliative care.
+- The practice of nursing is the protection, promotion, and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, communities, and populations.
+Nurses practice in a variety of settings, from primary health promotion to the provision of supportive and palliative care.

 - Biological.
 Human development is shaped by genetic endowment; conditions in utero; and experiences at home, in the neighborhood, at work, and in the broader society throughout the life course.
+Nurses promote and support biophysical health by addressing biological factors that affect health, recognizing that these biological factors are influenced by genetics, prenatal conditions, and environmental exposures at home, in the neighborhood, at work, and in the broader society.

 Environment